aanatoly/xtrlock-pam/README.md

 xtrlock-pam
 ===========

-xtrlock with PAM authentication that also hide all windows
+xtrlock with PAM authentication that also hides all windows